sophia926/fastpages/_posts/2022-09-12-Big-Idea-1-Notes.md

 - Collaboration tools: repl.it, github (what our APCSP class is using), shared doc/folder

 ### Collaboration Quiz
-I completed the collaboration quiz on Collegeboard, here is a screenshot.
+I completed the collaboration quiz on Collegeboard, here is a screenshot!
 <img src="{{site.baseurl}}/images/collaborationquiz.jpg">